-- 14.7.2 The measures set out below will be required of any contractors undertaking construction work in relation to the Proposed Development. - 14.7.3 As a general measure to protect surface water from a range of potentially dangerous activities associated with construction of this type, best practice will be implemented through a CEMP and contractors undertaking works within the Site will comply with relevant guidance during construction, including, but not limited to, the Environment Agency Guidance for Pollution Prevention and associated Pollution Prevention Guidance Notes.
+14.7.2 The measures set out below will be required of any contractors undertaking construction work in relation to the Proposed Development.

+- 14.7.3 As a general measure to protect surface water from a range of potentially dangerous activities associated with construction of this type, best practice will be implemented through a CEMP and contractors undertaking works within the Site will comply with relevant guidance during construction, including, but not limited to, the Environment Agency Pollution Prevention for Businesses (Defra and EA, 2019).
 The CEMP will cover: guidance for the contractor(s) ensuring that Proposed Development construction personnel are fully aware of the potential impact to water resources associated with the proposed construction works and procedures to be followed in the event of an accidental pollution event occurring.
-This will be included in the Site induction and training, with an emphasis on procedures and guidance to reduce the risk of water pollution.
+This will be included in the Site induction and training, with an emphasis on procedures and guidance to reduce the risk of water pollution. - 14.7.4 An Outline CEMP is provided in Appendix 5A of ES Volume III, Document Ref.6.4).
+A detailed CEMP will be prepared in accordance with a DCO requirement.